openjdk/jdk/common/doc/testing.md

 #### MAX_MEM
 Limit memory consumption (`-Xmx` and `-vmoption:-Xmx`, or none).

-Limit memory consumption for JTreg test framework and VM under test.
+Limit memory consumption for JTReg test framework and VM under test.
 Set to 0 to disable the limits.

 Defaults to 512m, except for hotspot, where it defaults to 0 (no limit).

 #### OPTIONS
-Additional options to the JTreg test framework.
+Additional options to the JTReg test framework.

-Use `JTREG="OPTIONS=--help all"` to see all available JTreg options.
+Use `JTREG="OPTIONS=--help all"` to see all available JTReg options.

 #### JAVA_OPTIONS
-Additional Java options to JTreg (`-javaoption`).
+Additional Java options to JTReg (`-javaoption`).

 #### VM_OPTIONS
-Additional VM options to JTreg (`-vmoption`).
+Additional VM options to JTReg (`-vmoption`).

 ### Gtest keywords